sebkln/content_slug/Documentation/Administrator/Index.rst

 .. important::

-   If you already customized the same Fluid templates for your website, you'll need to extend your version with some new variables and viewhelpers.
+   If you already customized the same Fluid templates for your website, you'll need to extend your version with some new variables and ViewHelpers.

 The :ref:`configuration` section covers TypoScript settings and templating.
 Be sure to read :ref:`consideration` first.